xavierpaulino/fa/README.md

 # fa
-Federated Analytics Projects for 5G networks
+Integration of Federated Analytics and 5G Networks